-80. In accordance with Article 180(1) of the CRR, for exposures to corporates, institutions, central governments and central banks and for equity exposures, institutions must estimate PDs by obligor grade from the LRA of one-year default rates.
+121. In accordance with Article 180(1) of the CRR, for exposures to corporates, institutions, central governments and central banks and for equity exposures, institutions must estimate PDs by obligor grade from the LRA of one-year default rates.
 In accordance with Article 180(2) of the CRR, for retail exposures, institutions must estimate PDs by obligor/facility grade or pool from LRAs of one-year default rates.
-To comply with these requirements, institutions should follow Sections 4.2.2 to 4.2.6 below.
+To comply with these requirements, institutions should follow Sections 5.2.2 to 5.2.6 below.

-4.2.2 Calculation of observed average default rates
+5.2.2 Calculation of the one-year default rate and observed average default rates

-- 81. For the calculation of the one-year default rate and observed average default rates, institutions should follow paragraphs 73 to 81 of the EBA GL on PD and LGD, also considering the following. - (a) It is the understanding of the ECB that, for retail exposures and when the definition of default is applied at facility level, paragraphs 73 to 81 of the EBA GL on PD and LGD can be applied facility level. - (b) Exposures for which there is no commitment (considering on-balance sheet exposures, off-balance sheet items and unadvised limits) at reference date should be excluded from the calculation of the default rate.
-Conversely, if there is an EAD estimate, then these exposures should be included in the calculation of the default rate.
+- 122. For the calculation of the one-year default rate and observed average default rates, institutions should follow paragraphs 73 to 81 of the EBA Guidelines on PD and LGD, also considering the following. - (a) It is the ECB's understanding that, for retail exposures and when the definition of default is applied at facility level, paragraphs 73 to 81 of the EBA Guidelines on PD and LGD can be applied at facility level. - (b) It is the ECB's understanding that, whenever the definition of default is applied at obligor level, a joint obligor62 should be considered as a separate obligor and the default on a joint credit obligation should be counted separately from the default of individual obligors.
+Consequently, a